containerbuildsystem/osbs-docs/docs/multiarch.rst

 create_worker_build
 ~~~~~~~~~~~~~~~~~~~

-This existing API method will gain an additional optional parameter:
+This existing API method will gain additional optional parameters:

 filesystem_koji_task_id
-  Koji Task ID of image-build task
+  Koji Task ID of image-build task.
+This will be supplied as a
+  "from_task_id" argument to the add_filesystem plugin in the worker
+  build.

+koji_upload_dir
+  Relative path to use when uploading files to Koji.
+This will be
-This will be supplied as a "from_task_id" argument to the
+  supplied as a "koji_upload_dir" argument to the koji_upload plugin
-add_filesystem plugin in the worker build.
+  in the worker build.

 create_config_map
 ~~~~~~~~~~~~~~~~~